 The Coronavirus pandemic is a challenging time for everyone, and we will continue to offer ongoing support to those at risk of flooding.
-During this time, we will not be undertaking site visits for the safety of our staff, other professionals and the public to help prevent unnecessary interaction.
+During this time, we are undertaking limited site visits, when on site we are ensuring government guidelines are followed.

 For information on our ongoing flood schemes and how they are being impacted by the government mandated lockdown please see our schemes page.